robertoaloi/ansible-nodetool/README.md

           cookie:  secret
           node:    alice@{{ inventory_hostname_short }}

+Notice the usage of the pattern matching operator (=) above and the presence of backslashes to escape the double quotes.

 ## Idempotence

 Idempotence is a crucial principle in Ansible.
-Given the nature of the Ansible nodetool module, which allow the operator to perform custom Erlang expressions via the `eval` action, it is left to the user, which should try not to violate it as much as possible.
+Given the nature of the Ansible nodetool module, which allow the operator to perform custom Erlang expressions via the `eval` action, idempotence **cannot** be guaranteed by the module.
+It is up to the user to avoid violating it.

-As an example, to start an Erlang application, the following playbook would *not* be idempotent:
+Let's consider the following example:

     ---